MagdalenaPopp/2020-ws_domp/slides.md

 ---

+## Important commands for fixing Permissions
+**PATH**
+tells the shell which directories to search for ready-to-run programs

+**export command**
+makes environment variables available to other programs

+**echo $PATH**
+the dollar preceding PATH tells echo to repeat the value of the variable PATH

+---

 ## To circumvent Mac Permissions:
 John has to configure his directory (DO-Class) to run reveal-md by making it's path available